 The Consolidated Entity does not record any expenditure made by the farmee on its accounts.
 It does not recognise any gains or losses on its exploration and evaluation farm-out arrangements, but redesignates any costs previously capitalised in relation to the whole interest as relating to the partial interest retained.
-Any cash consideration received directly from the farmee credited against the cost previously capitalised in relation to the whole interest accounted by the farmor as a gain on disposal.
+Any cash consideration received directly from the farmee credited against the cost previously capitalised in relation to the whole interest as a gain on disposal.